jhsware/isomorphic-schema/README.md

 registry.getAdapter(theField, IInputFieldWidget);
 ```

-The component-registry https://github.com/jhsware/component-registry will find the widget we are creating now.
+The component-registry https://github.com/jhsware/component-registry will find the widget we are creating here:

 ```
 var MySpecialInputAdapter = createAdapter({